-The Venetians called Zante Fiore di Levante, the Flower of the East.
-Its nobility and fertility made it the jewel of their empire.
-Today’s visitors to the southernmost Ionian Island (known as Zakynthos in Greek) would agree, though they come for its endless beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians party day and night.
+The Venetians called Zante Fiore di Levante, the Flower of the East, and its nobility and fertility made it the jewel of their empire.
+Today’s visitors to the southernmost Ionian Island (known as Zakynthos in Greek) would agree, though they come mostly for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.

-Looking for indelible moments?
+Looking for lifelong memories?
 You’ll find them when you swim at the famous Shipwreck Beach, watch the sunset from the cliffs of Keri and Kryoneri, listen to the islanders sing their cantatas and see the endangered caretta caretta sea turtles lay their eggs in the island’s white sands.
 Welcome to your holidays in Zante, the Ionian island that has it all.

-The sea and coast around Zakynthos were picked for Greece’s first marine park.
+The sea around Zante was picked for Greece’s first marine park.
 This is where the rare caretta caretta sea turtles lay their eggs.
-In spring these endangered creatures set off for Zante from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
+In spring, these endangered creatures set off from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
 If you’re lucky enough to witness this spectacle, please don’t disturb these beautiful creatures or their eggs.

-Zante is not only beaches.
+Zante isn’t just about beaches.
 Take a stroll through lovely Bokhali, 2km from the centre of town, through alleyways lined with old houses and traditional cafes.
-You’ll find yourself stopping every few minutes to admire the panoramic view of the harbour, Argassi and the Bay of Laganas.
-And if you walk a bit higher, and you’ll come to the castle, camouflaged by all manner of plant and shrub, where the Venetians had their island capital.
+You’ll find yourself stopping to admire the panoramic view of the harbour, Argassi, and the Bay of Laganas.
+And if you walk a bit higher, you’ll come to the castle, camouflaged by all manner of plant and shrub, where the Venetians had their island capital.

-One of Orthodox pilgrimage sites in the Ionian, St Dionysios draws crowds of believers throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
+The church of St Dionysios draws visitors throughout the year as it houses the relics of the saint of the same name (also the island’s patron saint).
 The impressive church was built in 1926, with a three-aisled basilica and inner arch.
-The catastrophic earthquake of 1953 left it virtually undamaged.
+Zante’s catastrophic earthquake of 1953 left it virtually undamaged.
 Miracle or just solid foundations?

 The Strofades, more islands to explore

 Locals claim that Mick Jagger hails from the village of Kiliomeno (which translates as rolling) and that’s why he named his band The Rolling Stones.
-This is a big local tease, but nobody’s kidding when it comes to extoling the virtues of this delightful settlement.
-Take your time to admire its traditional architectural style and old homes which resemble fortresses.
+This is a big local tease but nobody’s kidding when it comes to singing the virtues of this delightful settlement.
+Take your time to admire the traditional architectural style of Zante and old homes which resemble fortresses.

-Set aside some time for a visit to an island winery, some of which go back centuries.
-Hundreds of hectares are devoted to vineyards and there are more than 60 different grape varietals.
+Set aside some time for a visit to a local winery, some of which go back centuries.
+Hundreds of hectares on Zante are devoted to vineyards and there are more than 60 different grape varieties.